jmelo-sec/soc-windows-splunk/README.md

 - Detection of brute force login attempts
 - Correlation of failed and successful logons
 - Clear separation of SOC Tier 1 and Tier 2 detections
+- Focus on high-signal detections rather than high-volume alerts

 ---